LedgerHQ/ledger-live/.changeset/lazy-pumpkins-visit.md

 "@ledgerhq/live-common": patch
 ---

-changed the File name H3M.svg to hmmm.svg because the currency name is hmmm not H3M.
+changed the name of a crypto icon from H3M.svg to hmmm.svg because the currency name is hmmm not H3M.